The following blog post was written by our friends at Social Horse Power Media Inc.

-So, by simply leveraging the already existing social media habits of your employees, you can drive new business by close to 60% via social selling!
+So, by simply leveraging your employees' already existing social media habits, you can drive new business by close to 60% via social selling!

 How hard would it be to get even 10% of that time dedicated to building leads or developing potential sales relationships?

-The problem with social selling, is not a general lack of skill or understanding how it works (if your staff is looking for another job, they'll know how to use LinkedIn pretty damn quickly), the problem is strictly time management.
+The problem with social selling is not a general lack of skill or understanding of how it works (if your staff is looking for another job, they'll know how to use LinkedIn pretty damn quickly), the problem is strictly time management.